 Instead of going against your body’s natural grain, embrace it and slow down a little.

-Schedule your day appropriately, so you can accomplish tasks and be creative in the morning and then reflect and plan in the afternoon.
-If you continue to “power through”, your productivity may actually be reduced, and you will have a more difficult time winding down at night.
-And then your next day may be negatively affected.
+Schedule your day so you can accomplish tasks and be creative in the morning, and then reflect and plan in the afternoon.
+If you continue to “power through”, your productivity will actually be reduced, you will have a more difficult time winding down at night, and your next day will be negatively affected.

-Adopt one or all of these simple, actionable steps to keep your energy up throughout the day and that stress low!
+These simple, actionable steps can help you keep your energy up throughout the day, and keep that stress low!!

 If you are feeling overwhelmed and under-nourished, let’s talk.
 Click here to sign up for a FREE Health History Consultation – one hour, just for you, so you can start making those tangible steps you need to EAT FREELY + BE WHOLE.